Donald Trump Plans To ‘Expunge’ Robert Mueller’s Russia Investigation, Wants To ‘Rewrite History,’ Report Says

 According to political commentator John Stoehr, Trump’s tweet may indicate that he plans to prosecute and even jail Mueller.

-But though Mueller’s findings have been exhaustively documented not only in the special counsel’s report, but also by law enforcement and intelligence agencies, Rucker wrote, Trump said last week that the entire investigation “probably should be expunged.”
+But though Mueller’s findings have been exhaustively documented not only in the special counsel’s report but also by law enforcement and intelligence agencies, Rucker wrote, Trump said last week that the entire investigation “probably should be expunged.”

 Trump did not specify how Mueller’s findings would be “expunged.”
 But he may have been referring to the prosecutions of two of Trump’s closest political associates that stemmed from the Mueller probe.

-Trump’s 2016 campaign manager Paul Manafort is currently serving a seven-year federal prison term on multiple convictions arising from Mueller’s findings.
+Trump’s 2016 campaign manager, Paul Manafort, is currently serving a seven-year federal prison term on multiple convictions arising from Mueller’s findings.
 Also, Trump’s longtime friend and political mentor Roger Stone is now awaiting sentencing on convictions for lying to Congress and intimidating a witness, both charges that arose from Mueller’s investigation.

 Trump has also said that “they should expunge” the findings of the House impeachment inquiry, which he also dismissed as “a hoax,” according to an NBC News report.

-The inquiry found that Trump held back congressionally approved military aid from Ukraine in order to force that country to carry out a politically motivated investigation of former United States Vice President Joe Biden — an investigation that would aid Trump in his 2020 reelection bid.
+The inquiry found that Trump held back congressionally-approved military aid from Ukraine in order to force that country to carry out a politically motivated investigation of former United States Vice President Joe Biden — an investigation that would aid Trump in his 2020 reelection bid.

 According to Rucker, however, Mueller’s Russia findings remain “foremost on Trump’s mind,” because they could “delegitimize his claim” to have won the 2016 election fairly.